qtgql/qtgql/docs/dev/architecture.md

 ## Schema and operation reasoning - (concrete and proxy Schema)
-Each operation in qtgql would generate a "proxy schema" that include only the used types in this operation and only the used fields in those types.
+Each operation in QtGQL would generate a "proxy schema" that include only the used types in this operation and only the used fields in those types.

 ## Cross-operation updates - (Root types are "singletons")